yash714/yash714/README.md

 Oversaw the entire AI project lifecycle, including data collection, preprocessing, feature engineering, model development, evaluation, and deployment.
 Utilized Python, TensorFlow, Keras, and other AI tools and frameworks to build scalable and efficient AI solutions.
 Conducted thorough data analysis to extract insights, identify patterns, and make data-driven recommendations to optimize business operations.
-Successfully implemented AI projects resulting in [specific achievements, such as increased revenue, cost savings, or improved customer satisfaction].

 Stayed abreast of the latest AI research and trends, attending conferences, participating in online courses, and engaging with the AI community to continuously enhance knowledge and skills.

 Skills: